Azdaroth/Azdaroth.github.io/source/_posts/2014-07-10-automate-to-the-max-instant-ubuntu-server-setup-with-chef.markdown

 <p>Composing Chef cookbooks for your server can take a long time: reading all recipes / cookbooks, checking configuration etc. may be quite tedious, especially when doing if for the first time, so I decided to share with <a href="https://github.com/Azdaroth/chef-server-setup-template" target="_blank">my own</a> configuration which I'm going to describe in this section (heavily inspired by <a href="https://github.com/TalkingQuickly" target="_blank"></a> Ben Dixon's recipes, author of <a href="https://leanpub.com/deploying_rails_applications" target="_blank">Reliably Deploying Rails Applications</a>).</p>

 <p>Let's take a look at the <a href="https://github.com/Azdaroth/chef-server-setup-template/blob/master/nodes/put_your_ip_address_here.json" target="_blank">node definition</a>.
-We have some new parameters: <code>environment</code> which is set to production - I will explain in a minute what is it for - and Debian <code>platform_family</code>.
+We have some new parameters: <code>environment</code> set to production - I will explain in a minute what is it for - and Debian <code>platform_family</code>.
 Next we've got some recipes-related attributes.
 It could also be put in role definitions but I like keeping sensitive data in node definition:</p>

 <ul>
   <li><strong>authorization</strong> - these attributes are related to <code>sudo</code> recipe - we assume that we are going to use <strong>deploy</strong> user which is going to have sudo access enabled.
 Also, the entire <strong>sysadmin</strong> group is going to have sudo access.
-We set <code>passwordless</code> to be false - which will always require the password.</li>
+We set <code>passwordless</code> to be false - the password will alwaus be required.</li>
   <li><strong>monit</strong> - configuration for Monit concerning sending notifications and accessing via web interface.
 I would suggest having them enabled.
 However, if you decide not to enable them, just delete this section.</li>
   <li><strong>postgresql</strong> - you must specify password hash for <code>postgres</code> user.
 You can generate it easily using openssl:</li>
 ``` bash